-Use of a soldering iron is necessary to finalize the design and to add details, while beads ,wire work and stumpwork help with decoration, 3 dimensional flowers and leaves.
+Use of a soldering iron is necessary to finalise the design and to add details, while beads, wire work and stumpwork help with decoration, 3-dimensional flowers and leaves.

 I frequently teach, lecture and contribute projects for many of the National Stitch and Embroidery magazines whilst still running a home and keeping my family happy and organised.